-As of September 30, 2023, we had cash, cash equivalents and available-for-sale marketable securities of \$292.9 million.
-We believe that the anticipated net proceeds from this offering, together with our existing cash, cash equivalents and available-for-sale marketable securities will be sufficient to fund our operating expenses and capital expenditure requirements into 2027.
-We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
+As of December 31, 2023, we had cash, cash equivalents and available-for-sale marketable securities of \$271.2 million.
+In February 2024, Metagenomi Inc., completed its initial public offering of its common stock (the "IPO") and raised approximately \$81.1 million in net proceeds.
+We believe that our existing cash, cash equivalents and available-for-sale marketable securities together with the IPO proceeds will be sufficient to fund our operating expenses and capital expenditure requirements for at least the next 12 months from the date of this Annual Report on Form 10-K. We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "Liquidity and Capital Resources" and "Risk Factors-Risks Related To Our Financial Position and Need for Additional Capital."